THE WEALTH NAVIGATOR BLOG

 How Can I Get On Track for Retirement?

-In my experience, I’ve found that many people want to get on track toward retirement, but don’t take action because they feel overwhelmed.
-Here are a few simple changes that could end up having a significant impact on your long-term retirement plan…
+In my experience, I’ve found that many people want to get on track for retirement, but don’t take action because they feel overwhelmed, uneducated, or they think they’ll never be able to get on track, so they do nothing.
+However, there are a few simple changes that, if made….

 Should Higher Earners Choose a Roth or Traditional 401(k)?

 Using a Roth 401(k) can be a good strategy if you’re looking for tax-preferred treatment on your investments or retirement savings.
-But, although the benefits may seem attractive, is a Roth better than a Traditional account for high earners…
+After contributions are made on a post-tax basis, earnings grow tax-free and thus, withdrawals are tax-free as well.
+But, although the benefits may…

 Here’s the Prescription